 Example.
-You are required to make monthly alimony payments of \$500.
+You must make monthly alimony payments of \$500.
 You bought your former spouse a commercial annuity contract paying \$500 a month.
 Your former spouse must include the full amount received under the contract in income, as alimony.
 It does not matter whether the amount is paid out of principal or interest.
 You do not include any part of the payment in your income, nor can you deduct any part.

 Annuity and endowment contracts.
 Proceeds from annuity and endowment contracts bought for or transferred to a spouse after July 18, 1984, cannot be treated as alimony.
-However, this does not apply to contracts bought or transferred to pay alimony under a divorce or separation instrument executed on or before July 18, 1984, unless both spouses choose to have it apply.
-For information on how to make this choice, see Section 1041 election under Property Settlements, later.
+However, this does not apply to contracts bought or transferred to pay alimony under a divorce or separation instrument executed before July 19, 1984, unless both spouses choose to have it apply.